 Hike along the San Joaquin River to see the unique rock formation.
 Then, continue on the easy 2-mile hike downstream to Rainbow Falls, named for the colorful rainbows reflected in the mist by the midday sun.

 Wrap up your adventure with lunch at the Mule House Café at Reds Meadow Resort before catching the shuttle back to Mammoth Lakes.
-When you’re back at the Mammoth Adventure Center, take a Scenic Gondola ride to the summit of Mammoth Mountain and admire the views from 11,053 feet.
+When you’re back at the Mammoth Adventure Center, take a ride on the Panorama Gondola to the summit of Mammoth Mountain and admire the views from 11,053 feet.
 If you want to learn more about the views, pop into the Eleven53 Interpretive Center at the summit to see interactive displays describing local geology and wildlife.

 DAY 4 – An Ancient Lake & Gold Rush History

 Over a million years old and covering nearly 105 square miles, Mono Lake, is situated just north of Mammoth Lakes.
 The alkaline lake has no outlet, so evaporation is the only way water leaves the lake, making it 2.5 times saltier and 80 times more alkaline than the ocean.
 The unique biosphere provides food to millions of migrating birds.

 On your way there, follow signs for the South Tufa State Natural Reserve.
 A short, self-guided interpretive trail describes the history of the lake and importance of its ecosystems.
 Walk along the boardwalk past limestone tufa formations, the result of freshwater springs bubbling up through the alkaline lake water.

 Then continue north along Hwy.
 395 to the Mono Basin Scenic Visitor Center in Lee Vining, where you can learn more about the area.
 Just 11.8 miles north you’ll reach the weathered buildings of Bodie State Historic Park, California’s official ghost town and the largest unrestored ghost town in the West.